Skip to main content

 Has EES started yet?

-After full implementation on 10 April, airports will still be allowed to pause EES to avoid long queues during peak summer travel.
+Yes — the changes rolled out officially on 10 April.
+But EU countries will still be allowed to pause EES to avoid long queues during peak summer travel.

 EES applies across all Schengen countries, including Bulgaria and Romania.
 The only exceptions are Ireland, which shares a Common Travel Area with the UK, and Cyprus, which will operate border controls separately.